The Privacy Placebo: Diagnosing Consent Burden through Performative Scrolling

 \section{Abstract}

-While consent banners and privacy policies invite users to read and choose, many choices are shaped by repeated, low-yield interaction routines rather than deliberation.
-This paper studies \emph{performative scrolling}: slow, low-information interaction that can signal attention to consent without substantially improving understanding.
+While consent banners and privacy policies invite users to read and choose, many choices are shaped by interface structures that make non-accepting alternatives harder to discover or act upon.
+This paper uses \emph{performative scrolling} as a design-side lens for identifying slow, low-yield consent interactions in which meaningful alternatives may remain structurally delayed or obscured.
 We present the \emph{Performative Scrolling Index} (PSI), a reproducible interface-audit metric for measuring pre-choice burden before a meaningful non-accepting alternative becomes visible and actionable.
 PSI decomposes burden into four observable components: distance, time, focus loops, and hidden reveals.
-In this paper, PSI is the primary burden metric, while companion signals such as AAI, CSI, and divergence are used as secondary interpretive audit aids rather than standalone validated scales.
-We also provide a least-effort audit protocol, design-side invariants, a worked example, and a medium-scale live deployment across desktop and mobile conditions under pointer and keyboard traversal policies.
-Together, these analyses show how structural choices such as offscreen alternatives, fragmented disclosure, and staged modal flows can increase pre-choice friction without improving meaningful control.
+We treat the component vector as the primary audit output and use scalar PSI as a compact summary rather than as a psychological scale.
+We provide a least-effort audit protocol, implementation details, design-side invariants, worked trace examples, and a live deployment across 500 websites under desktop/mobile and pointer/keyboard traversal conditions.
+We further compare PSI against simpler baseline heuristics and test robustness across plausible weighting profiles.
+Together, these analyses show how structural choices such as offscreen alternatives, fragmented disclosure, staged modal flows, and keyboard fragility can increase pre-choice friction in ways that simple checklist metrics may miss.
 PSI is not a measure of comprehension or legal sufficiency; rather, it is a diagnostic of interface-side burden intended to support reproducible audits and redesigns.

 \ccsdesc[500]{Security and privacy~Privacy protections} \ccsdesc[300]{Security and privacy~Usability in security and privacy} \ccsdesc[100]{Human-centered computing~HCI design and evaluation methods} \ccsdesc[100]{Human-centered computing~Web-based interaction}